guardian/commercial-templates/README.md

 npm run dev -- --open
 ```

+When you change templates or shared components, the components will
+reload automatically.

-## Building & Deploying
+## Deploying to Github Pages

+Deploying is done via building the project using the static adapter, and then
+pushing the `build` folder to the `gh-pages` branch.

 ```bash
 npm run deploy
 ```

 > You can preview the built app with `npm run preview`, regardless of whether
-you installed an adapter.
+> you installed an adapter.
 This should _not_ be used to serve your app
-in production.
+> in production.